arm61/pylj/docs/source/particles-and-potentials.md

 fig.tight_layout()
 ```

-Reading the two curves from left to right: below 3.37 Angstrom the energy is positive and rises steeply, and the force is positive, so the pair is pushed apart.
+The energy is plotted in zeptojoules, one zeptojoule being $10^{-21}$ J, and the force in piconewtons, one piconewton being $10^{-12}$ N. Reading the two curves from left to right: below 3.37 Angstrom the energy is positive and rises steeply, and the force is positive, so the pair is pushed apart.
 The repulsive force grows so fast that the plot cuts it off at 60 pN; at 3 Angstrom it is nearly 800 pN.
 The energy crosses zero at $\sigma$ and reaches its minimum of $-\epsilon$ where the force is zero:

 ```{code-cell} python
 r_min = 2 ** (1 / 6) * lj.sigma